 Because of this, the hurried destruction of remaining diversity of cultural environments and landscapes inside the borders of Helsinki is perverse, especially in the case of Malmi Airport: in addition to Lappeenranta (200 km away), it is the only airport offering proper services to light aircraft in all of Southern Finland Province.
 The nearest airport of comparable quality is in Turku some 150 km away.
 Helsinki-Vantaa International Airport, focusing on heavy scheduled air traffic, only serves light aircraft in a very limited manner.

-Thus the closing down of Malmi Airport to build an apartment house area for 20.000-30.000 people simply cannot be a matter of life and death for Helsinki.
+Thus the closing down of Malmi Airport to build apartment blocks for 25.000 people simply cannot be a matter of life and death for Helsinki.
 The choking of the operations of a functionally irreplaceable airport as a target for housing construction, going on for decades already, does not serve the general interests of society nor the building of a European metropolis.